acdollard/star-dogs/README.md

 <img width="819" alt="Screen Shot 2020-02-22 at 2 53 15 AM" src="https://user-images.githubusercontent.com/55324845/75301598-d9783700-5800-11ea-92df-bfbc45613276.png">

 ## Installation

+To view the app hosted on Heroku: https://sleepy-retreat-96731.herokuapp.com/

-To run this app, follow these instructions:
+To run this app locally, follow these instructions:
     1. Clone or fork the repository https://github.com/acdollard/star-dogs on to your local machine

     2. Open a MySQL workbench window and run the content of schema.sql and seed.sql, respectively.
 (Both found in the app/db file)